anchaltanwar/ETH-AVAX-module-2/README.md

 - `deposit(uint256 _amount)`: Only the owner can call this function to deposit additional funds into the contract.
 It emits a `Deposit` event with the deposited amount.

 - `withdraw(uint256 _withdrawAmount)`: Only the owner can call this function to withdraw funds from the contract.
 The contract checks if the owner has sufficient balance before allowing the withdrawal.
 It emits a `Withdraw` event with the withdrawn amount.

+- `convertDollarsToRupees`: This is going to convert Dolar into Rupees

 ## Custom Error